A Tale of Two Cities (1980 film)

 A Tale of Two Cities is a 1980 American historical drama film made for TV, directed by Jim Goddard and starring Chris Sarandon, who plays dual roles as two characters who are in love with the same woman.
 It is based on the 1859 Charles Dickens novel of the same name set in the French Revolution.

-Premise
+Plot

-A London lawyer (Sydney Carton) decides how much he will sacrifice for the woman he loves in Paris during the Reign of Terror.
+A London lawyer decides how much he will sacrifice for the woman he loves in Paris during the Reign of Terror.